This page was most recently updated on May 8th, 2025

 SECTION 4.04 Termination of Membership.

-The Board of Advisors by affirmative vote of a majority of all the members of the Board may suspend or expel a member for cause after an appropriate hearing and, by a majority vote of those present at any regularly constituted meeting, may terminate the membership of any member who becomes ineligible for membership, or suspend or expel any member who shall be in default of the payment of dues for the period fixed in SECTION 4.08.
+The Board of Advisors, by an affirmative vote of a majority of all the members of the Board, may suspend or expel a member for cause after an appropriate hearing and, by a majority vote of those present at any regularly constituted meeting, may terminate the membership of any member who becomes ineligible for membership, or suspend or expel any member who shall be in default of the payment of dues for the period fixed in SECTION 4.08.

 SECTION 4.05 Resignation.